Timeline of reactions to the 2020 Hong Kong national security law (December 2020): Police Sports & Recreation Club bombing suspects brought to court

 In the early morning of 1 December, the Police Sports & Recreation Club was bombed by molotov cocktails.
 After checking a large number of CCTV footages, the police arrested three young people aged 16 to 23 in Tai Wai, Kwai Chung and Tsim Sha Tsui, and seized the manufacture on the rooftop of the 3-nil Building in Mong Kok.
 The raw materials of petrol bombs, three people will be charged with arson and will appear in West Kowloon Magistrates' Courts.
 The charge is that they used fire to damage a police van worth HK$1 million in the parking lot of the Police Sports & Recreation Club on 1 December, with the intention of damaging the property or ignoring whether the property would be damaged.
 The three people do not need to respond for the time being.
 The case was postponed until 24 December when police conduct the identification procedures of the three prosecution witnesses.
 The three defendants are not allowed to be released on bail and must be remanded in custody.

 Mike Pompeo: 12 Hongkongers are trying to escape from tyranny

-U.S. Secretary of State Mike Pompeo posted on Twitter that the 12 Hong Kong people suspected of crossing the border were only trying to escape tyranny, criticizing the CCP for turning Hong Kong into the former East Berlin and actively preventing Hong Kong people from seeking freedom elsewhere.
-The spokesperson of the SAR government responded that the 12 fugitives were wanted in Hong Kong and were evading legal responsibility.
-The remarks of US officials disregard the facts and confuse right from wrong, expressing firm opposition and strong dissatisfaction with this.
+U.S. Secretary of State Mike Pompeo posted on Twitter that the 12 Hong Kong people suspected of crossing the border were only trying to escape tyranny, criticizing China for "actively preventing its own people from seeking freedom elsewhere", and comparing Hong Kong to the former East Berlin.
+A spokesperson of the SAR government expressed strong dissatisfaction with Pompeo's remarks, saying that they "totally disregarded the facts and confused right and wrong".

-Glory to Hong Kong International Peers Music Rally

-A British human rights organization Hong Kong Watch, which is concerned about Hong Kong affairs, broadcast the program Glory Hong Kong International Traveler conducted from Toronto, Canada at 10 pm Hong Kong time, in support of the imprisoned protesters and 12 Hong Kong people.
-The program was hosted by Cheng Jingji and invited a number of guests to give video speeches, including former Hong Kong governor Chris Patten, U.S. Senator Marco Rubio, who is tough on China, and Canadian Conservative Party leader Erin O'Toole and other politicians, as well as a number of exiles wanted by the Hong Kong police, including Ray Wong, a former spokesperson of Hong Kong Indigenous, Finn Lau, activist known as 'I want lam chau' in the United Kingdom, Ted Hui, a former legislator, and former Demosistō member Nathan Law will also speak.
-The show also sings a number of songs created during the anti-extradition bill protests.